 Image Copyright of Tass News Agency

-Things are nice and cosy at this point between Germany and Russia and like greedy overlords they now conspired together to turn their war mongering capabilities on Poland.
+Germany and Russia had been merrily getting on with each other (for once!) and like greedy overlords they now sneakily conspired to turn their war mongering capabilities on Poland.

 Written into their Molotov-Ribbentrop agreement was a secret agreement between Russia and Germany to divide Poland, Lithuania, Latvia, Estonia, Finland and Romania amongst themselves both politically and also by "re-aligning territories", which is a posh word for moving borders, seizing land that in many cases belonged to Polish farmers and families, even mine.

 This wasn't anything particularly new because there had been plenty of invasions and re-apportionment of Polish land and borders in previous years.
 However, this plan was executed on a such mass scale that mass displacements of people would result, forever changing world demographics.

 Poland - Invaded From The West By Germany